MicrosoftLearning/dp-420-cosmos-db-dev/instructions/00-create-resource-group.md

     module: 'Setup'
 ---

-# Create lab resource group
+# Create Azure resource group for lab

 Before completing this lab, you should create a new [resource group][docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal] to place the newly deployed Azure resource into.